lynguyen-mia/react-random-user-generator/README.md

 - Navigating through user data using 10 pagination buttons, which allows to display a maximum of 100 users.
 - Displaying 10 random users per page.
 - Sorting users ascendingly or descendingly based on fullname or username
-- Useing Redux to manage application state for users and pagination information.
-- Employing Bootstrap for responsive table layout and styling.

 ## Getting Started